nathanielburman/cult-of-akira-yokai/README.md

 In school she was called Yuki alot by people who didn't want to call her Yokai becasue of curses.

+There were fifty hundred bodies that died in this actualy explosion from the movie we proudly present.

 <img src="https://github.com/nathanielburman/cult-of-akira-yokai/blob/main/1222dream_TradingCard.jpg" width="500px"></img>

 The doomsday cults are getting in number again.
 They are claiming territories in certain places and they are ridiculed in certain other places.
 The death cults are starting to outnumber the cults of the living again.
 Live Laugh & Love cults are dying and in search of something to buy, something on a sale.